filipeestacio/cv/README.md

   - Collaborated with designers (using Figma) to create a user-friendly interface.
   - Developed the revenue model and business plan.
   - Conceptualized and designed the product architecture, applying concepts of Enterprise Architecture.
-  - Developed and deployed core backend services utilising AWS Serverless technologies.
+  - Developed and deployed core backend services utilising AWS Serverless technologies and event-driven architecture.
-  - Implemented frontend interfaces for user interaction using React Remix.
+  - Implemented frontend interfaces for user interaction using React.
-  - Ensured optimal performance, security, and scalability by implementing a multi-account AWS architecture leveraging AWS Organizations.
+  - Ensured optimal performance, security, and scalability by implementing a multi-account AWS architecture.

 ### Application Support Engineer | My Money Matters
 *April 2024 - Present*